-- Total salary and benefit costs increased 67 basis points as a percentage of net sales due to de-leverage associated with lower comparable store sales and hiring to support our e-commerce business.. - Expenses associated with our omni-channel initiative increased 82 basis points as a percentage of net sales due to the launch of our e-commerce business and on-going operational and marketing costs to support the e-commerce business. - Overall expenses decreased 32 basis points due to a \$3.1 million one-time gain resulting from the sale of the Company's Team Division. - Credit card fees decreased 21 basis points mainly due to the implementation of EMV chip technology in our stores. - We expect overall store operating, selling and administrative expenses to increase as a percentage of net sales in Fiscal 2019 due to continued investments related to our omni-channel initiative, operational and marketing costs associated with our e-commerce business, and higher compensation costs to remain competitive in the marketplace.
+- Total salary and benefit costs increased 67 basis points as a percentage of net sales due to de-leverage associated with lower comparable store sales and hiring to support our e-commerce business. - Expenses associated with our omni-channel initiative increased 82 basis points as a percentage of net sales due to the launch of our e-commerce business and on-going operational and marketing costs to support the e-commerce business. - Overall expenses decreased 32 basis points due to a \$3.1 million one-time gain resulting from the sale of the Company's Team Division. - Credit card fees decreased 21 basis points mainly due to the implementation of EMV chip technology in our stores.

 Depreciation and amortization.
 Depreciation and amortization as a percentage of net sales was 2.5% of net sales in Fiscal 2018 and 2.0% of net sales in Fiscal 2017.
 In Fiscal 2018, depreciation expense increased due to the addition of new stores and the capitalization of omni-channel and other IT investments.
-We expect depreciation expense to be relatively flat as a percentage of net sales in Fiscal 2019.

 Provision for income taxes.
 The combined federal, state and local effective income tax rate as a percentage of pre-tax income was 37.9% for Fiscal 2018 and 36.7% for Fiscal 2017.
 The increase in rate was primarily due to an accounting standards change (ASU 2016-09) for stock-based compensation.
-This new accounting standard stipulates that the income tax effect of fluctuations in the value of stock-based awards between the grant date and vesting date are to be recorded directly to income tax expense.
+This accounting standard stipulated that the income tax effect of fluctuations in the value of stock-based awards between the grant date and vesting date be recorded directly to income tax expense.
 In the past, this effect was recorded directly to equity.
-This change primarily affects the first quarter due to timing of stock-based awards.
-For Fiscal 2019, we expect our federal effective income tax rate to decline mainly due to the Tax Cuts and Jobs Act, which lowered our federal income tax rate from 35% to 21%.
-We do not expect major changes in our state and local income tax rates.
+This change primarily affected the first quarter of Fiscal 2018 due to timing of stock-based awards.